buanet/docs/docs/projects/iobroker-docker-image/docs.md

 Another option is to simply tar or copy the whole directory you mounted into your ioBroker container on the Docker host.
 Make sure ioBroker container is stopped when backing up the directory.

-#### Enable database backups in iobroker.backitup
+#### Backup remote databases with iobroker.backitup in Docker

-Per default there are some limitations in backing up external databases (InfluxDB, PostgresSQL, MySQL) with iobroker.backitup adapter when running inside a Docker container.
+There are some limitations in backing up remote databases (Redis, InfluxDB, PostgresSQL, MySQL) with iobroker.backitup adapter when running inside a Docker container.
-Take a look at [this small guide](docs_backitup.md) on how to enable them.
+[This small guide](docs_backitup.md) will help you to understand why options are grayed out by default and how to change it.

 ### Restore